XiCheng District Menu

 The rest of the Lotus Lane strip is filled with restaurant-bars, the odd tea-house and some true nightlife in the shape of the Alpha Omega Club, located at Number 9 Lotus Lane.
 This spacious 11.000 square meter bar consisting of three floors divided into 4 main theme area's is currently considered to be one of the hottest in town.

 Nightlife goes on here untill early morning and the crowd consists of a variety of nightcrawling internationals and local Beijingers depending on floors.
-The Alpha Omega Club offers it's own brand -->
+The Alpha Omega Club offers it's own brand of Beer, fresh pizza from the house, luxury sigars, great wines and a variety of western foods.
+It's floors are divided into the restaurant and bar, the Jazz Club on the 2nd floor and dancing with modern music and DJ's in the basement.

-For long years since the demise of the Ching Dynasty, Qianhai has been offering cooling waters in summer and a variety of culture and entertainment along it's banks.
+For long years since the demise of the Qing Dynasty in 1911, Qianhai has been offering cooling waters in summer and a variety of culture and entertainment along it's banks.
 Especially in Summer, both Qianhai and Houhai were welcome retreat's from the Summer Heat, drawing large crowds to their banks.
 The area soon became a popular city retreat for poets, writers and other artistic wonders.

 After China's Revolution and the establishment of the Peoples Republic of China at the end of 1949 AD, the area has been officially open to the Beijing Public and has eversince been an very popular and romantic recreation area.
 More recently it offered boatrides for lovers and tourists, to float away and enjoy the day.
 Many locals even go for a swim in Qianhai regularly, however, this is not really advisable.
 In winter it turns into one of the convenient skating rings inside the Inner City.